swdavey/mdsac/README.md

   LOCAL_COPY
     Copies and optionally resizes a database.
 The copy will be hosted in the same compartment and subnet as the original.
-The copy will have a new name and IP address which will automatically be provided unless specified otherwise on the command line.
+The copy will have a new name and IP address, both of which will be automatically assigned unless their values are specified on the command line (see -A and -N flags in Additional Action Flags below).

   REMOTE_COPY
     Copies and optionally resizes a database.
 The copy will be hosted in a different subnet to the original.
 This subnet can be in a different compartment.
 The copy will have a new name and IP address.
-The copy will have a new name and IP address which will automatically be provided unless specified otherwise on the command line.
+The copy will have a new name and IP address, both of which will be automatically assigned unless their values are specified on the command line (see -A and -N flags in Additional Action Flags below).

 # Additional Action Flags